ssfehlberg/CC2p-Analysis-Code/README.md

 ## root_files Folder
 This contains a variety of root files that were generated on the GPVMs.
 Further explanation is provided below

-* root_files/GCF
-CC2p signal events selected from a zombie version of GENIE that used the GCF.
+* **root_files/GCF:** CC2p signal events selected from a zombie version of GENIE that used the GCF.
 This model is not used in the analysis as it was confirmed that Q2 of the BNB is too low to notice these effects.
-* root_files/MEC
-These root files use different combinations of MEC event generators and if FSI are turned on or not.
+* **root_files/MEC:** These root files use different combinations of MEC event generators and if FSI are turned on or not.
-* root_files/filtered
-These are remenants from the 3 prong filter I had built.
+* **root_files/filtered:** These are remenants from the 3 prong filter I had built.
 Instead of using events filtered by that module, we use the PeLEE ntuples.
-* root_files/nuwro
-In addition to the traditional Overlay MC sample, MicroBooNE also generated an overlay sample that used NuWro as the base model.
+* **root_files/nuwro:** In addition to the traditional Overlay MC sample, MicroBooNE also generated an overlay sample that used NuWro as the base model.
 These contain selected CC2p events from those samples.
-* root_files/pelee
-These are the BNB, EXT, Dirt, and Overlay CC2p events selected from the respective PeLEE ntuples.
+* **root_files/pelee:** These are the BNB, EXT, Dirt, and Overlay CC2p events selected from the respective PeLEE ntuples.
-* root_files/unfiltered
-I believe these were used to study raw event distributions, but I don't totally remember.
+* **root_files/unfiltered:** I believe these were used to study raw event distributions, but I don't totally remember.

 ## Event Distribution Plots

 ### Systematics Folder
 THIS FOLDER PRODUCES SYSTEMATICS FOR THE EVENT DISTRIBUTIONS ONLY.
 You must run the code in the following order:
- - dirt.C: Produces covariance matrices of the dirt systematic uncertainty.
+ * **dirt.C:** Produces covariance matrices of the dirt systematic uncertainty.
 Dirt is treated as a unisim with one universe having 100% dirt contribution, and the second universe have 130% dirt contribution.
- - statistical.C: Produces covariance matrices of the statistical uncertainty.
+ * **statistical.C:** Produces covariance matrices of the statistical uncertainty.
 Run using following line: root -b statistical.C
- - detVar.C/detVar.h: Produces covariance matrices for all of the different detector variation samples.
+ * **detVar.C/detVar.h:** Produces covariance matrices for all of the different detector variation samples.
 It treats the detector variations as unisims rather than taking the difference between each variation and the CV.
 Run it using the following
  ```
- #Inside of $HOME/Systematics/
+ # Run inside of Systematics/
  root -b detVar.C
  detVar s
  s.main()
  ```
- - detVar_nocorrelations.C: This differs than the above in that the difference between the CV and each variation is taken to be the systematics.
+ * **detVar_nocorrelations.C:** This differs than the above in that the difference between the CV and each variation is taken to be the systematics.
 This is not totally correct and the output of this code is not used in the paper.
 Run using following line: root -b detVar_nocorrelations.C
- - make_plots.C: Produces covariance matrices for the flux and reinteraction multisims, the MicroBooNE Tune multisims, and all the MC unisims.
+ * **make_plots.C:** Produces covariance matrices for the flux and reinteraction multisims, the MicroBooNE Tune multisims, and all the MC unisims.
 Run using following line: root -b make_plots.C

 #### Systematics/plotting
 All the code in this directory is for making plots of the various different systematics produced in the previous step.
 You must run it in the following order:
- - GENIE_plot.C: Plots the fractional uncertainty from each GENIE MC contribution and creates the total GENIE fractional uncertainty curve.
+ * **GENIE_plot.C:** Plots the fractional uncertainty from each GENIE MC contribution and creates the total GENIE fractional uncertainty curve.
 Also produces the total GENIE MC correlation matrix.
  ```
  # Run inside of Systematics/plotting folder
  root -b GENIE_plot.C
  GENIE_plot s
  s.main()
  ```
- - detvar_plot.C: Plots the fractional uncertainty from each detector variation contribution and creates the total detector variation fractional uncertainty curve.
+ * **detvar_plot.C:** Plots the fractional uncertainty from each detector variation contribution and creates the total detector variation fractional uncertainty curve.
 Also produces the total detector variation correlation matrix.
 Run using the following:
  ```
  # Run inside of Systematics/plotting folder
  root -b detvar_plot.C
  detvar_plot s
  s.main()
  ```
- - all_plot.C: Plots the fractional uncertainty from all sources of error. root -b all_plot.C
+ * **all_plot.C:** Plots the fractional uncertainty from all sources of error. root -b all_plot.C
- - total_covariance_matrix: Creates the total covariance matrix by adding all the covariance matrices together.
+ * **total_covariance_matrix:** Creates the total covariance matrix by adding all the covariance matrices together.
  ```
  # Run inside of Systematics/plotting folder
  root -b total_covariance_matrtix.C
  total_covariance_matrtix s
  s.main()
  ```
- - total_covariance_matrix_no_stat.C: Same as above, but doesn't include the statistical uncertainty for the purpose of creating the shape and normalization uncertainties.
+ * **total_covariance_matrix_no_stat.C:** Same as above, but doesn't include the statistical uncertainty for the purpose of creating the shape and normalization uncertainties.
  ```
  # Run inside of Systematics/plotting folder
  root -b total_covariance_matrtix_no_stat.C
  total_covariance_matrtix_no_stat s
  s.main()
  ```
- - norm_and_shape.C: Determines the normalization and shape uncertainties.
+ * **norm_and_shape.C:** Determines the normalization and shape uncertainties.
 Run using the following:
  ```
  # Run inside of Systematics/plotting folder
  root -b norm_and_shape.C
  norm_and_shape s
  s.main()
  ```
- -plotting.h: Helpful plotting header file.
+ * **plotting.h:** Helpful plotting header file.

 ### PeLEE Folder
 This folder contains code to create a variety of different plots using the output root files created from code found in the [Event Selection Repository]([url](https://github.com/ssfehlberg/CC2p-Event-Selection)).
 Produced plots include 1) efficiency distributions 2) X,Y, and Z coordinates of the reconstructed vertex and 3) the selected event distributions.
 There are also commented out blocks of code used to generate a variety of PFP plots and plots of cuts (such as the PID and track score value).